therapyaroha/therapyaroha.github.io/_posts/2019-12-18-meditation-as-therapy.md

 <h2>Trying Mindfulness and Meditation</h2>

 <p>We are more than our fleeting thoughts, which seem to crowd our mind every waking moment.
 Learning to still our minds and sit with thoughts (some unpleasant) gives us a new vantage point to understand ourselves and our interactions with stimuli.
 Also, it can bring incredible calm to life!
 I once told a friend that meditation was the greatest gift I had ever given myself.
 If you try it, <span class="highlight-span">remember to be gentle on yourself - there is no "right" way and don't be down on yourself if you can't focus at first</span>.
-Learning to do so is the whole reason to practice - and it is exactly that, a "practice".</p>
+Learning to do so is the whole reason to practice - and it is exactly that -  a practice.</p>

 <p>Aroha nui,</p>